Journal of Plant Pathology

 Editor-in-Chief

-Department of Crop Protection
+Department: Department of Crop Protection

 Prof. Chuanqing Zhang is s Plant Pathologist at Department of Crop Protection, College of Advanced Agriculture Sciences, Zhejiang Agriculture and Forest University, China, since 2011.
 He received PHD in Pesticide Science from Nanjing Agriculture University, China in 2005.
 During 2005 to 2007, he worked as a postdoc at College of Agriculture, Zhejiang University.
 His research is focused on plant pathogenic fungi, plant disease management, and fungicide resistance funded by national, province and other agencies.